miklevin/MikeLev.in/_posts/2023-04-18-switched-from-text-davinci-002-to-text-davinci-003.md

 ---
 date: 2023-04-18
 title: Switched from text-davinci-002 to text-davinci-003
-permalink: /blog/switched-from-text-davinci-002-to-text-davinci-003/
 headline: "Exploring AI Capabilities: Switching from text-davinci-002 to text-davinci-003"
 description: I switched to text-davinci-003 to get better summaries, descriptions, headlines, and keywords from OpenAI, but it cost me more.
 I committed the data to a git repo so I could access it even if the databases got deleted.
 Going forward, I'll only process single posts as I explore AI capabilities.
 Join me as I explore the AI capabilities and the cost of processing data.
 keywords: AI, OpenAI, text-davinci-002, text-davinci-003, summaries, descriptions, headlines, keywords, processing, cost, git, repo, databases, single posts, explore, capabilities
-categories: keywords, ai, git, openai
+categories: headlines, openai, keywords, databases, git, ai
+permalink: /blog/switched-from-text-davinci-002-to-text-davinci-003/
 layout: post
 ---

 After playing around with prompts and OpenAI models, I decided to re-process my entire site.
 To get OpenAI to write better summaries, descriptions, headlines